surveilr/www.surveilr.com/README.md

 **Customizing Animations:**

 Please tailor the GSAP animations within this script to fit our project's look and feel.
-The provided example is a starting point, representing how to leverage GSAP for immediate visual impact as a product page loads.
+The provided example is a starting point, representing how to leverage GSAP for immediate visual impact as a pattern page loads.

 **Modifying or Removing Animations:**